olulesi/sei-project-1/README.md

 I then added the add shape function to uniquely identify each shape on the grid.

-I gave a colour for each of the shapes which was determined but currShape and currRotation and added a classlist to each position of the shape relative to the class position by adding them onto the currPosition which was defaulted at the centre of the grid.
+I gave a colour for each of the shapes.
+Each shape generated was determined by currShape and currRotation.
+Based on the shape provided a classlist of the shape colour would be added to each position of the shape.
+This would then be displayed starting from the currPosition which starts at the top center of the grid.
 I did this relative to the currPosition because I plan on the current position constantly changing  when the game is played.